Asphalt concrete: Degradation and restoration

 Asphalt deterioration can include crocodile cracking, potholes, upheaval, raveling, bleeding, rutting, shoving, stripping, and grade depressions.
 In cold climates, frost heaves can crack asphalt even in one winter.
 Filling the cracks with bitumen is a temporary fix, but only proper compaction and drainage can slow this process.

 Factors that cause asphalt concrete to deteriorate over time mostly fall into one of three categories: construction quality, environmental considerations, and traffic loads.
 Often, damage results from combinations of factors in all three categories.

 Construction quality is critical to pavement performance.
 This includes the construction of utility trenches and appurtenances that are placed in the pavement after construction.
-Lack of compaction in the surface of the asphalt, especially on the longitudinal joint can reduce the life of a pavement by 30 to 40%.
-Service trenches in pavements after construction have been said to reduce the life of the pavement by 50%, mainly due to the lack of compaction in the trench, and also because of water intrusion through improperly sealed joints.
+Lack of compaction in the surface of the asphalt, especially on the longitudinal joint, can reduce the life of a pavement by 30 to 40%.
+Service trenches in pavements after construction have been said to reduce the life of the pavement by 50%, mainly due to the lack of compaction in the trench, and because of water intrusion through improperly sealed joints.

 Environmental factors include heat and cold, the presence of water in the subbase or subgrade soil underlying the pavement, and frost heaves.

 High temperatures soften the asphalt binder, allowing heavy tire loads to deform the pavement into ruts.
 Paradoxically, high heat and strong sunlight also cause the asphalt to oxidize, becoming stiffer and less resilient, leading to crack formation.
 Cold temperatures can cause cracks as the asphalt contracts.
 Cold asphalt is also less resilient and more vulnerable to cracking.

 Water trapped under the pavement softens the subbase and subgrade, making the road more vulnerable to traffic loads.
 Water under the road freezes and expands in cold weather, causing and enlarging cracks.
 In spring thaw, the ground thaws from the top down, so water is trapped between the pavement above and the still-frozen soil underneath.
 This layer of saturated soil provides little support for the road above, leading to the formation of potholes.
 This is more of a problem for silty or clay soils than sandy or gravelly soils.
 Some jurisdictions pass frost laws to reduce the allowable weight of trucks during the spring thaw season and protect their roads.

 The damage a vehicle causes is roughly proportional to the axle load raised to the fourth power, so doubling the weight an axle carries actually causes 16 times as much damage.
 Wheels cause the road to flex slightly, resulting in fatigue cracking, which often leads to crocodile cracking.
 Vehicle speed also plays a role.
 Slowly moving vehicles stress the road over a longer period of time, increasing ruts, cracking, and corrugations in the asphalt pavement.

 Other causes of damage include heat damage from vehicle fires, or solvent action from chemical spills.